yuemori/enu/README.md

 ### IsAll

-- lazy: true
+- lazy: false
 - supported: all

 Returns true if all elements meet a specified criterion; false otherwise.

-IsAll the slice x using the provided less function, keeping equal elements in their original order.
+`IsAll` the slice x using the provided less function, keeping equal elements in their original order.

-This works lazily.
 If a first negative item is found, it stops iteration and does not look into remaining groups.

 ```golang
 r := enu.From([]int{1, 1, 1, 1, 1}).IsAll(func(item int) bool { return item == 1 })